MicrosoftDocs/memdocs/memdocs/cloud-native-windows-endpoints.md

   For more information, see [New Microsoft Edge to replace Microsoft Edge Legacy with April’s Windows 10 Update Tuesday release](https://techcommunity.microsoft.com/t5/microsoft-365-blog/new-microsoft-edge-to-replace-microsoft-edge-legacy-with-april-s/ba-p/2114224).

 - **Company Portal**
   Deploying the Intune *Company Portal* app to all devices as a required application is recommended.
-Company Portal is the self-service hub for users that they use to install applications from multiple sources (like Intune, Microsoft Store, and Configuration Manager), sync their device with Intune, check compliance status, and so on.
+Company Portal is the self-service hub for users that they use to install applications from multiple sources, like Intune, Microsoft Store, and Configuration Manager.
+Users also use the portal to sync their device with Intune, check compliance status, and so on.

-  To set up a relationship between Intune and the Microsoft Store for Business (MSfB), and to acquire the Company Portal app as an offline app that can be synched to Intune and targeted at devices, see [Add and assign the Windows Company Portal app for Autopilot provisioned devices](/mem/intune/apps/store-apps-company-portal-autopilot).
+  You can set up a relationship between Intune and the Microsoft Store for Business (MSfB) and get the Company Portal app as an offline app  that can be synched to Intune and targeted at devices.
+For more information, see [Add and assign the Windows Company Portal app for Autopilot provisioned devices](/mem/intune/apps/store-apps-company-portal-autopilot).

 - **Microsoft Store App** (Whiteboard)
   While Intune can deploy a wide variety of apps, we'll deploy a store app (Microsoft Whiteboard) to help keep things simple for this guide.
 Follow the steps from [Get the offline Company Portal app from the store](/mem/intune/apps/store-apps-company-portal-autopilot#get-the-offline-company-portal-app-from-the-store) but select *Microsoft Whiteboard* as the app.
 Then, set the app to be *Online* and deploy it as *available* instead of as a required app.
 The app should later appear within Company Portal for manual installation by the user.